 A: Recoating is only necessary when the coating begins to show signs of wear, such as colour fading and significant loss of sheen, or after the repair of damage.
 Q: How do I order the paint or stain to recoat?
-A: We supply the full range of products which are required to recoat your windows and doors.
-If you wish to place an order please call us on 01775 823000 or email customercare@georgebarnsdale.co.uk.
+A: We supply redecoration kits that include the materials, tools and instructions.
 Q: How do I know which colour paint or stain to order for recoating?
 A: We will have a record of your original order, so will be able to let you know what you need to order based on the original specification.
 Q: What is the recommended process that I need to follow when the time comes to recoat?
 A: Recoating a paint or stain finish is extremely simple providing the following steps are taken: - Step I Clean the window or door as per the instructions detailed in the section Cleaning your windows and doors.
 Rinse thoroughly to remove all residue then wipe with a damp cloth and allow to dry. - Step 2 If the surface is looking weathered then it can be recoated without preparative sanding.
 If there is any sheen to the coating then before applying the relevant paint or stain, it's recommended to lightly sand with a fine abrasive, such as p240 or finer.
 After sanding, wipe with a very lightly dampened sponge to remove sanding dust and then wipe dry with a clean cloth. - Step 3 Apply a brush application of an approved coating.
-For paint colours, you will need to apply two to three coats of Remmers Compact Opaque PU.
-For stains you will need to apply two to three coatings of Remmers Compact Stain PU.
+For paint colours, you will need to apply two to three coats of Remmers Compact Opaque DW601.
+For stains you will need to apply two to three coatings of Remmers Compact Stain LW700.
 It's essential that a synthetic brush designed specifically for the application of water-borne coatings is used.
-Repairing damage to the coating Q: What signs of damage should I look out for?
-A: The signs of wear and damage to look out for are: - Flaking or cracking of the paint coating; - A loss of colour or sheen in the paint finish; - Exposed timber.
+Repairing small cracks and damage to the coating Q: What signs of damage should I look out for?
+A: The signs of wear and damage to look out for are: - Flaking or cracking of the paint coating - A loss of colour or sheen in the paint finish - Exposed timber.